 Considering the popularity of monster movies being rekindled by Godzilla Versus Kong (2021), the newest entry into the ‘MonsterVerse’, the classic approach to this genre may be coming into a new golden era.
-With my love of these films spanning multiple regions and eras, I am always interested in new titles that are released that are unabashed to tread new waters.
+With my love of these films spanning multiple regions and eras, I am always interested in new titles that are unabashed in their exploration of new waters.

 Abyssal Spider (2020) is a Taiwanese monster/disaster thriller, written and directed by Joe Chein with additional writing from Nelson Yan.
 Joe Chein is most notable for writing and directing B-grade horrors such as Call of the Undead (2012) and Zombie Fight Club (2014).
-The film is Joe Chein’s biggest so far, securing a budget of around 100,000,000 New Taiwanese Dollars (around 350,000 US Dollars).
+The film is Joe Chein’s biggest project so far, securing a budget of around 100,000,000 New Taiwanese Dollars (approximately 3.5 million US Dollars).

 Whilst conducting a rescue mission aboard a freight ship illegally transporting nuclear waste, an accident caused by Jie’s impatience resulted in the death of his team captain.
 Jie, suffering from guilt, quits and leaves his wife and newborn to become a drunkard.
 After several years of wallowing, he decides to do better by his daughter and manages to get a second chance aboard a fishing vessel owned by his ex-father-in-law, much to the disdain of the other crewman.

-The crew are torn between living an honest, albeit poor, life as fishermen or delivering illegal packages for greater riches.
-As tension between these two groups grows into violence, bloodshed, and munity, the ship is attacked by a giant spider from the murky depths, mutated by the spilled nuclear waste.
-Now a fight for survival ensues, will the two groups work together against a common enemy or tear themselves apart in the pursuit of greed?
+The crew is torn between living an honest, albeit poor, life as fishermen or delivering illegal packages for greater riches.
+As tension between these two groups grows into violence, bloodshed, and mutiny, the ship is attacked by a giant spider from the murky depths, mutated by the spilled nuclear waste.
+Now, a fight for survival ensues.
+Will the two groups work together against a common enemy or tear themselves apart in the pursuit of greed?

 The film has a heavy focus on story-driven narrative, with characters’ actions being deeply motivated by past interactions between characters, all of them having their principles or lack thereof.
 Additionally, holding the monster’s main appearance until the last 40 minutes worked in the film’s favour, allowing for internal tensions in the story to have a lasting effect throughout.